Contact me for feedback or questions! I reply to everyone.

 Coconut oil

-Link - Archive
+Link - Archive - MozArchive

 Due to its high levels of saturated fat, numerous health authorities recommend limiting its consumption as a food.

-Took them until just the third sentence to throw this predictable nonsense at the readers.
-Anyway, this sorry piece of medical industry propaganda has a section titled Health concerns - but nothing whatsover about the shitloads of health benefits (archive) that coconut oil has been shown to have in scientific studies.
+Inaccurate belief = another direct violation of Avoid stating opinions as facts. [...]
+However, these opinions should not be stated in Wikipedia's voice.
+This is so tiring.
+Anyway, this sorry piece of medical industry propaganda that pretends to be an encyclopedic article has a section titled Health concerns - but nothing whatsover about the shitloads of health benefits (archive) (MozArchive) that coconut oil has been shown to have in scientific studies.
 From that section we can fish out this gem:

 Although lauric acid consumption may create a more favorable total blood cholesterol profile, this does not exclude the possibility that persistent consumption of coconut oil may actually increase the risk of cardiovascular diseases through other mechanisms

-"Although our primary theory has been convincingly refuted, we don't want people to get healthy so we still pretend coconut oil is somehow harmful, with zero evidence".
 Hey, they even have a Clinical research section!
 Is this where we finally find a mention of the numerous health benefits?
-Or maybe some information about the healthy populations (archive) that eat extreme amounts of coconut with zero negative effect (Vascular disease is uncommon in both populations and there is no evidence of the high saturated fat intake having a harmful effect in these populations.)?
+Or maybe some information about the healthy populations (archive) (MozArchive) that eat extreme amounts of coconut with zero negative effect (Vascular disease is uncommon in both populations and there is no evidence of the high saturated fat intake having a harmful effect in these populations.)?
 No, it's just more whining about cholesterol.
 Because this is the only point the Ministry could have latched on to to make coconut oil seem negative at all costs.
 But to do that, they had to ignore everything else, which can only be called neutral in clown world.

 Hunza people

-Link - Archive
+Link - Archive - MozArchive

 An author who had significant and sustained contact with Burusho people, John Clark, reported that they were overall unhealthy.[16]

-The source for this claim is Bible Life (archive), a Christian creationist site that has hundreds of "alternative" theories in it.
-This is exactly the kind of a source which the Ministry would have dismissed immediately... if it didn't help them "prove" what they want to.
+The source for this claim is Bible Life (archive) (MozArchive), a Christian creationist site that has hundreds of "alternative" theories in it.
+This is exactly the kind of a source which the Ministry would have dismissed immediately... if it didn't help them "prove" what they wanted to.
 Does it not seem like Wikipedia does everything to make you not be healthy - by denying that healthy populations exist?
 The stuff about reliable sources evaporates when Wikipedia really needs to dismiss something.
 Either way, this account totally contradicts McCarrison's from the 1920s, described in the book The Wheel of Health:

 My own experience provides an example of a race unsurpassed in perfection of physique and in freedom from disease in general.